Are We in an AI Bubble? Lessons From the Dot-Com Crash

 Billions are pouring into AI.
 Startups are hyped, valuations are inflated, and investors are holding their breath.
+Sound familiar?

-AI hype feels a lot like the dot-com boom.
 Here’s what the 2000 crash can teach us about the risks and opportunities in today’s AI frenzy.

 📈 Déjà Vu in Silicon Valley